josehkgumiero/python3/README.md

 ###### Introduction

-- The Python language
+- The Python language.
-- The Built types
+- The Built types.
-- THe Standard library
+- The Standard library.
-- Becoming expert Python Developer
+- Becoming expert Python Developer.

 ###### Zen of Python
 - Beautifull is better than ugly.